Getting Started with Solar

 Boone County Solar Co-op

-For a second year, nonprofit group Solar United Neighbors has launched the Boone County Solar Co-op available to homeowners and small businesses in the county.
+For a third year, nonprofit group Solar United Neighbors has launched the Boone County Solar Co-op available to homeowners, small businesses, and nonprofits in the county.
 In 2020, the first year the co-op launched, 69 Boone County homeowners joined the co-op (56 with Zionsville addresses) and 10 Boone County homeowners signed solar contracts (9 with Zionsville addresses).

 In 2020, Zionsville Town Hall joined the Boone County Solar Co-op.
 Mayor Emily Styron joined the co-op to review future options for solar panels at Town Hall.

 The solar co-op is cost- and commitment-free.
-Co-op members will learn about solar energy and leverage bulk-purchasing to ensure competitive pricing and quality solar installations.
-Join the co-op for free or participate in an upcoming Solar 101 webinar to learn more.
+Co-op members will learn about solar energy and leverage bulk purchasing to ensure competitive pricing and quality solar installations.

 Our Solar Commitment